Skoda Elroq review

 Elroq 85 | 6.6s | 112mph | Rear | 282bhp |

-Even the 50 performs well though, and unlike driving a less powerful petrol model, it doesn’t need constantly working hard to make progress.
-Both have the option of driving in normal D mode, along with a B mode that offers a higher level of regenerative braking – though it stops short of full one-pedal driving, unlike some rivals.
+Even the 50 performs well, though, and unlike driving a less powerful petrol model, it doesn’t need to be constantly worked hard to make progress.
+You have the option of driving in normal D mode, along with a B mode that offers a higher level of regenerative braking – we did find the middle pedal to feel rather spongy, though, and the system does stop short of full one-pedal driving, unlike some rivals.
+If you want to put the power down in a straight line, there’s quite a lot of travel in the throttle pedal, so it’s easy to operate precisely and smoothly.

 Interior, dashboard & infotainment

-If you’re familiar with recent Skodas then the Elroq’s interior shouldn’t feel too out of the ordinary to you.
-In practical terms it gets a reasonably straightforward dashboard design with the usual large central touchscreen (13 inches) and a smaller display ahead of the driver, a ‘floating’ centre console with a storage cubby below, and some shortcut buttons for minor controls – but more functions moved to the touchscreen than some drivers might like.
+If you’re familiar with recent Skodas, then the Elroq’s interior shouldn’t feel too out of the ordinary.
+In practical terms it gets a reasonably straightforward dashboard design with the usual large central touchscreen (13 inches) and a smaller display ahead of the driver, a ‘floating’ centre console with a storage cubby below, and some shortcut buttons for minor controls – but more functions are operated through the touchscreen than some drivers might like.

-The touchscreen responds quickly too, and the home screen can be customised, to a degree, to your tastes.
-Wireless Apple CarPlay and Android Auto are both standard, and an ‘entertainment hub’ is on the way, which will incorporate YouTube and other apps – to be used at a standstill while charging, naturally, rather than on the move.
+The touchscreen responds quickly too, and the home screen can be customised – to a degree – to your tastes.
+Wireless Apple CarPlay and Android Auto are both standard, and an ‘entertainment hub’ is on the way; this will incorporate YouTube and other apps, to be used at a standstill while charging, rather than on the move.

 Boot space, seating & practicality